 Bob was predeceased by his son George and siblings George Bonsall and Mary Ellen Guptill.
-He is survived by his daughter, Robin B. Stedman '75 and her husband, Peter '75; son Roger and his wife, Jeanne; son Robert Ir. and his wife, Ann Marie; son Bruce and his wife, Denise; and grandchildren Crystal, Ryan, Sarah, Collin '15, Benjamin, Meredith, Kristen, and Matthew.
+He is survived by his daughter, Robin B. Stedman '75 and her husband, Peter '75; son Roger and his wife, Jeanne; son Robert Jr. and his wife, Ann Marie; son Bruce and his wife, Denise; and grandchildren Crystal, Ryan, Sarah, Collin '15, Benjamin, Meredith, Kristen, and Matthew.

 Ralph C. Dear '49 Ralph, a native of Jersey City, N.J., died Oct.
 2, 2021.
 He came to Princeton from Lincoln High School in the summer of 1945.
-He roomed with Dan Lutzeier for three years and lived at Elm Club his senior year.
+He roomed eier for three years and lived at with Dan Lutzeier for three years and lived at Elm Club his senior year.
 He played 150-pound football, sang in the Glee Club and the Chapel Choir, and was news editor of The Daily Princetonian.
 He majored in economics and social institutions and planned to enter the family newspaper-publishing business.